top of page

 • Muscle growth has a limit; excess protein won’t be stored in muscles.

-• To optimise muscle growth, consume 1.6 g/kg per day, distributed across meals.
+• To optimise muscle growth together with resistance training, consume 1.6 g/kg per day, distributed across meals.

 Example: A 70 kg individual aiming for muscle growth would need 112 g of protein daily, divided into 28 g per meal (four meals).